snel-repo/EMUsort/README.md

 ### Pulling Updates from GitHub

-If your cloned repo ever becomes out of date, you should likely pull updates from the main repo.
-To do so, navigate into the `EMUsort` folder and run:
+To update your `EMUsort` clone to the latest version, you can pull updates from the main repository.
+To do so, navigate into the folder where `EMUsort` was cloned and run:

     git pull && git submodule update

 If you are updating and already previously installed EMUsort, you may encounter issues with the configuration file (if it's structure changed).
 If this happens, you can reset it to the default configuration file by running:

-    emusort --folder /path/to/session_folder --reset-config
+    emusort --reset-config --folder /path/to/session_folder

 ### Python Environment Creation

-Before following the below steps, make sure to navigate into the `EMUsort` folder where you cloned the repo.
+Before following the below steps, make sure to navigate into the folder where `EMUsort` was cloned.

 #### Option 1: [`uv`](https://docs.astral.sh/uv/)
 **Recommended for Windows and Linux (see Option 2 if using Linux over RDP)**